MHRA/products/infrastructure/README.md

 10. Copy and paste the final output from this script and populate with the correspondent value in `.env` file

-## Provisioning infrastructure in an existing enviroment
+## Provisioning infrastructure in an existing environment

 1. Change to the relevant environment directory (e.g. `infrastructure/environments/non-prod`)
-2. Create an `.env` file following the example from `.env.example` and populate with the correspondent values. _If you don't have the values ask to a collegue_
+2. Create an `.env` file following the example from `.env.example` and populate with the correspondent values. _If you don't have the values, ask a colleague._
-3. Source the enviroment variables
+3. Source the environment variables

    ```sh
      source .env